forestgrape/coronavirus/index.md

 * Particle deposition in the alveolar regions can be greatly increased upon deep inhaling [hofemeier](#hofemeier).

-##### methods
+#### methods and experiments for depositions
+In her thesis [Lindstrom](#lindstrom) explaines well the principles. [park](#park) is a recent review.
+An often used model is the [ICRP Model](#bailey).

-Modeling or experimentally determine the deposition rates is not easy and each method has drawbacks.
+Modeling or experimentally determine the deposition rates is not easy and each method has caveats.
 The airflow in the lung has variations and is complicated [Tsuda](#tsuda), [Bailey](#bailey).
-In her thesis [Lindstrom](#lindstrom) explaines well the principles.

-Often good agreement for modeling methods compared to 'in vivo' measurements are shown, however quite many estimates for parameters have to be taken and thus overfitting could occur.
-Additionally, most modeling methods ignore the softness and dynamics of the respiratory system - some newer take it into account to some extent [darquenne](#darquenne).
+Often good agreement for modeling methods compared to in vivo measurements are shown, however many estimates for parameters have to be taken and thus overfitting could occur.
+Additionally, most modeling methods ignore the softness and dynamics of the respiratory system - except a few see [darquenne](#darquenne).
+Particle shape, condensation and material is rarely taken into account, i.e. the experiments are done for round constant size aerosol droplets.

 - Model the respiratory tract as a static pipe system and do the physics [Stuart 84](#stuart),  [Bailey](#bailey).
-An often used such model has been done by the International Commission on Radiological Protection (ICRP) [Bailey 94](#bailey).
 These methods yield some differential equations.
 These equations can be solved/simulated with a computer-based approach e.g. Monte Carlo methods.

-    Recent approaches model the respiratory tract accurately in 3D and make use of advances in computational fluid dynamics e.g. [kleinstreuer](#kleinstreuer), [qi](#qi), [rahimi-gorji](#rahimi-gorji), [zhong18](#zhong18).
+    Recent approaches model the respiratory tract accurately in 3D and make use of advances in computational fluid dynamics.
+Examples are [kleinstreuer](#kleinstreuer), [qi](#qi), [rahimi-gorji](#rahimi-gorji), [zhong18](#zhong18).

 - Experimental in vitro setting: Build an artificial lung and measure: [sznitman](#sznitman).